Waterproof Eyeliner for Waterline: The Ultimate Guide

 Application Technique

-Now for the main event!
-Remember, gentleness and precision are your allies here.
+Now for the main event! gentleness and precision are your allies here.

 1. Gently Expose the Waterline: Using your non-dominant hand, gently pull down your lower lid or lift your upper lid to expose the waterline.
 Avoid tugging too hard.